toledoroy/DeGame/README.md

-# The Excalibur Protocol
+# The Bounty Protocol

-Using the magic of decentralized cryptography to create a higher-level game and reputation system out of composible smart contracts and NFT.
+The Gig economy is the future of work

+This protocol facilitates the exchange of value in return for work

 ## Overview